Happiness Economics made the TOP 40 for Canada Reads 2014!

 Unfortunately, it did not make the Top Ten.
 Thanks to all who voted!

-And, if you live in Perth County, my first novel, Things Go Flying, is in the top five for Perth County Reads 2014!
-It’s up against Lives of Girls and Women by Alice Munro; The Carnivore by Mark Sinnett; Emancipation Day by Wayne Grady; and The Sisters Brothers by Patrick deWitt.
+My first novel, Things Go Flying, was in the top five for Perth County Reads 2014.
+It was up against Lives of Girls and Women by Alice Munro; The Carnivore by Mark Sinnett; Emancipation Day by Wayne Grady; and The Sisters Brothers by Patrick deWitt.
+Perth County chose Lives of Girls and Women by Alice Munro as the one book everyone in Perth County will try to read in 2014, but Things Go Flying was runner up!

 SHORTLISTED FOR THE 2012 STEPHEN LEACOCK MEDAL FOR HUMOUR…